 That lowers the yield on the bond, since the government only pays back the face value plus the stated interest.
 (If there’s lower demand, then the bonds may sell for below face value, which increases the yield.)

 When Treasury yields rise, interest rates on business and personal loans generally rise too.
-That’s because investors know they can make a set yield on government securities, so other investment products have to offer a better return in order to be competitive.
+That’s because investors know they can make a set yield on government issued products, so other investment products have to offer a better return in order to be competitive.
 This affects the market in that it affects the rates on mortgages, loans, and in turn, market growth.

 There isn’t a set market yield, since the yield on each stock and bond varies.
-But there is a yield curve that investors track which is a good reference.
+But there is a yield curve that investors track, which is a good reference.
 The yield curve plots Treasury yields across maturities—i.e., how long it takes for a bond to mature.
 Typically, the curve plots upward, since it takes more of a yield to convince an investor to hold a bond for a longer amount of time.

 An inverted yield curve can be a sign of an oncoming recession and can cause concern among investors.
 While you don’t necessarily need to track 10-year Treasury yields or worry about the yield curve, it is good to know what the general yield meaning is for investors so you can stay informed about your investments.

 A high yield means more cash flow and a higher income.
 But a yield that is too high isn’t necessarily a good thing.
-It could mean the market value of the security is going down or that dividends being paid out are too high for the company’s earnings.
+It could mean the market value of the investment is going down or that dividends being paid out are too high for the company’s earnings.

 Of course, yield isn’t the only thing you’re probably looking for in your investments.
 Even when investing in the stock market, you may want to consider other aspects of the stocks you’re choosing: the history of the company’s growth and dividends paid out, potential for future growth or profit, the ratio of profit to dividend paid out.
 You may also want a diversified portfolio made up of different kinds of assets to balance return and risk.

-The Active Investing platform is owned by SoFi Securities LLC.
+2) Active Investing and brokerage services are provided by SoFi Securities LLC, Member FINRA (www.finra.org)/SIPC(www.sipc.org).
 Clearing and custody of all securities are provided by APEX Clearing Corporation.